ryanrhymes/panns/README.md

 ## Discussion

 Several toolkits are available for doing the similar job.
 For example, [spotify/annoy](https://github.com/spotify/annoy), [Flann](http://www.cs.ubc.ca/research/flann/) and [scikit-learn](http://scikit-learn.org/stable/).
 In terms of balancing the query speed and accuracy, Annoy does an excellent job and performs the best in our tests.
 Panns, on the other hand, is not really comparable to aforementioned tools regarding the query speed.
 Though rewriting the code in `C` might help, we will lose the focus and the code will become less accessible for our students.
-(Python is still popular option in universities.)
+(Python is still a popular option in universities.)

 panns scales quite will on the big datasets (with parallel building), and generates smaller indices for extremelly high dimensional datasets.
 I recommend the following good articles on measureming and comparing different tools, so that you know the pros and cons of each tool: